houseofai/adobe-experience-manager-docker/README.md

 - The AEM license file named `license.properties` with the four properties:
 ```
 license.product.name=Adobe Experience Manager
-license.customer.name=<Customer/Partner Name>
+license.customer.name=<name>
 license.product.version=<Product Version>
-license.downloadID=<Key>
+license.downloadID=<key>
 ```

-## 2. Pull the **Adobe Experience Manager** Docker image from Docker Hub:
+## 2. Pull the Docker image:

 ```
 docker pull houseofai/aem
 ```
 *Note:* It's a ~10Gb image.
-So, seat tight and get a coffee.
+So, sit tight and get a coffee.

-If you have a very slow network connection or if you don't want to download that big image, jump to the Build section to see how to build your own image.
+If you have a slow network connection or if you don't want to download that big image, jump to the Build section to see how to build your own image.

-### 3. Run the **Adobe Experience Manager** Container
+### 3. Run the Container

 ```
-docker run -p 4502:4502 -e name="<Customer/Partner Name>" -e downloadID="<Key>" -t houseofai/aem
+docker run -p 4502:4502 -e name="<name>" -e downloadID="<key>" -t houseofai/aem
 ```
-where *Customer/Partner Name* is your Customer/Partner Name and *Key* is your downloadID taken from the `license.properties` file.
+where `name` is your Customer/Partner Name and `key` is your downloadID taken from the `license.properties` file.
 For example:

 ```
 docker run -p 4502:4502 -e name="SuperMarketStore" -e downloadID="123456" -t houseofai/aem